tablexi/foxy_sync/README.md

 Setup
 -----------

-You'll need to configure FoxySync before you can start using it.
-At the very least you should set your FoxyCart API key and store URL:
+You'll need to configure FoxySync.
+In particular you need to make known your FoxyCart API key and store URL.

 ```
 FoxySync.setup do |config|